ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 + A **Product**: this is an aggregation of APIs and one or many plans associated to those APIs.
 This is what is published to a catalog.
 One Product = one yaml file.
 + A **Catalog**: it's relates to a cluster of gateways and a portal.
 It sounds like an environment, but it also contains a business dimension.
 For example, good names for a catalog are Sandbox, Dev, Production, CRM (for my CRM APIs exposed to a specific population), etc ...
 + An API Connect **Cloud**: not to be confused with a cloud infrastructure/platform, it is a combination of gateways clusters, managers cluster, portal clusters and loopback applications runtimes.
 Usually a customer will have one, two, sometime three or more API Connect clouds, based on its organization and needs to separate the infrastructures.
-+ **Assembly panel**: this is where we specify the policies to be executed in the gateway for each transactions.
++ **Assembly panel**: this is where we specify the policies to be executed in the gateway for each transaction.

 ## Concepts maps
 Below the concepts related to the overall product.
 There are many ways to choose the right deployment based on requirements.